 - How much your dog ate.

 - The size of your dog.

 If your adult Lab just ate a small square of milk chocolate, a cupcake with some chocolate icing, or a chocolate chip cookie, there is no need to panic.
 The chances are this is not a medical emergency.
 If your dog is small, or ate much more chocolate than that, you should take action.
 Don’t just ignore the fact that your dog scoffed a load of Hershey bars.
 There is a possibility that he or she could need medical attention within the next hour or so.

-There are other things in chocolate besides theobromine of course, such as sugar, for instance.
+The main harmful element of chocolate is a chemical called theobromine.
+The chemical code of theobromine is C7H8N4O2.
+There are other ingredients in chocolate that are also not great for dogs, such as sugar.
 And in many types of chocolate, milk is a key component.
-But it is this chemical called theobromine that causes the trouble.
+But it is the chemical called theobromine that causes the most trouble.

 Why Can’t Dogs Eat Chocolate?

 Despite the presence of the chemical theobromine, most humans suffer no ill effects from eating chocolate.
 Most, but not all.
 Chocolate toxicity does occasionally occur in people who consume large enough quantities.
 But chocolate poisoning in dogs is far more common.
 The reason is that theobromine is broken down far more slowly by the canine body.
 This chemical can actually stay in your dog’s bloodstream for up to 20 hours.

 If a human eats anything with theobromine (coffee also contains this chemical) the quantity of theobromine ingested will be halved within 6 to 10 hours.
 So, for the most part, people can consume chocolate without severe side effects.
 But, if your dog ate chocolate today, it would take around 18 hours for theobromine levels to be halved.
 Because the dog metabolizes theobromine so slowly, the higher levels in the dog’s body can do more harm.